July 11, 2016

 New Melones Lake Fishing Report

-Water Conditions: New Melones Lake is currently holding 1,292,844 acre-feet of water.
-The lake level dropped two feet this week, and is currently at 980 ft. above sea level and 107 ft. from full.
+Water Conditions: New Melones Lake is currently holding 618,197 acre-feet of water.
+The lake level dropped two feet this past week.
+It is currently at 881 ft. above sea level and 204 ft. from full.
 The water clarity is clear in most of the lake with a slight stain in some areas.
 The water temperature is gradually rising, with the average being 76-81 degrees.

 Trout: Fair.
 The trout bite during the heat of the day has been slow.
 The trout will hold in deep water and primarily feed during the cool hours of the night.
 Your best bet to catch quality trout is after the sun goes down.
 Night anglers are catching some chunky 2 to 3-pound trout fishing under a submersible light.
 Try anchoring the boat in 50 to 70’ of water and drop the light down 20’.
 The light will attract small aquatic insects.
 The baitfish will feed on them and the larger fish will follow.
 Live minnows fished under a slip-float will work well and many anglers use Power Bait and nightcrawlers.
 Trolling anglers are catching a few fish while trolling for kokanee.
 The trout and kokanee are deep and can be found in 60 to 80’ of water.
 The key to catching fish when they are deep is to use a presentation that they can easily track down.
 Sound, vibration and scent will coax them into biting.
 Try using lures that have rattles or a side-to-side wobble that will disperse water.
 Tie an Oregon Tackle Scent Chamber inline to ensure your presentation will constantly produce scent.
 Bank anglers should head to the high country and try their luck in local lakes, rivers and streams.
 We do encourage catch and release for the brown trout as The Department of Fish and Game will no longer be planting them.
 Carefully measure, weigh and photograph trophy fish and send us pictures and information.